run27017/vim-session/README.md

 ### The `g:session_persist_globals` option

+> Note: 暂时去掉了下面的限制
+>
-The vim-session plug-in uses Vim's [:mksession] [mksession] command but it changes ['sessionoptions'][sessionoptions] so that Vim options and mappings are not persisted.
+> The vim-session plug-in uses Vim's [:mksession] [mksession] command but it changes ['sessionoptions'][sessionoptions] so that Vim options and mappings are not persisted.
 The plug-in does this because persistence of options and mappings can break loading of sessions, in other words it's fragile (in my opinion).

 If you want the plug-in to persist specific global variables or options you can add their names to the list `g:session_persist_globals` in your [vimrc script] [vimrc]: